Proletcultist/The-Game-of-Life/docs/raw.md

 #### Counter

-Circuit in the west side is counter, simple circuit which counts amount of its' high inputs:
+Circuit in the west side is counter, simple circuit which counts amount of its high inputs:

 ![](./pictures/counter.png)